-Further findings support the fact that the best probiotic strains for cold & flu symptom are Bifidobacterium bifidum which can protect the body against viruses and the common cold by helping to prepare the body to fight off these infections.
+Further findings support the fact that one of the best probiotic strains for cold & flu symptoms is Bifidobacterium bifidum which can protect the body against viruses and the common cold by helping to prepare the body to fight off these infections.

 The Microbiome that populates the gut are important for maintaining immunity as 80% of the immune system is in the gut.
 That’s why taking the best probiotics for a cold or flu regularly may not only reduce your chances of getting a cold, but if you do succumb, they may assist to reduce the severity of the symptoms and shorten the time you are down with a cold.